 Rattlesnake Food Chain

-Producers are plants, which take energy from the sun and prepare its food itself.
+- Producers are plants, which take energy from the sun and prepare their food themselves.

-Primary consumers are rodents, such as rats and mices, that consume plants and grains.
+- Primary consumers are rodents, such as rats and mice, that consume plants and grains.

-Tertiary consumers are hawks, eagles, raccoons, coyotes, and other snakes, which prey rattlesnakes.
+- Tertiary consumers are hawks, eagles, raccoons, coyotes, and other snakes, which prey on rattlesnakes.

 Where Do Rattlesnakes Live – Rattlesnake Habitat

-In the east of the Mississippi River, four species of the rattlesnakes may be found.
-While two species found in South America.
+- In the east of the Mississippi River, four species of rattlesnakes may be found.
+While two species are found in South America.

-Texas and Arizona are two states in the United States, where most types of the rattlesnakes are found.
+- Texas and Arizona are two states in the United States, where most types of rattlesnakes are found.

-Rattlesnakes are found in diverse habitats, almost every type of habitat that is able to support terrestrial ectothermic vertebrates.
-(Ectothermic animals are the animals whose body depends on the external heat sources to regulate its temperature.
+- Rattlesnakes are found in diverse habitats, almost every type of habitat that can support terrestrial ectothermic vertebrates.
+(Ectothermic animals are animals whose body depends on external heat sources to regulate their temperature.
 They are also known as cold-blooded).

-Most species are found near open rocky regions.
-Rocks provide them shelter from predators, basking areas, as well as plentiful prey.
+- Most species are found near open rocky regions.
+Rocks shelter them from predators, basking areas, as well as plentiful prey.

-They prefer to live in the undisturbed natural habitats, and usually avoid developed areas.
+- They prefer to live in undisturbed natural habitats, and usually avoid developed areas.

 Rattlesnake Nesting Habits – Where Do Rattlesnakes Sleep- Rattlesnakes Hibernation

-Reproduction rate in the species with longer brumation period is lower than those with no brumation or short brumation periods.
+- The reproduction rate in the species with a longer brumation period is lower than those with no brumation or short brumation periods.

 Where Do Rattlesnakes Hide

-In the warm summer days, they hide themselves under rocks or in underground burrows.
+- In the warm summer days, they hide under rocks or in underground burrows.

 Rattlesnake Venom Facts For Kids

-Their venom also has components that are especially evolved to immobilise and disable the prey.
+- Their venom also has components that are specially evolved to immobilize and disable the prey.

-Their venom also contains digestive enzymes, which causes the breakdown of the tissue to prepare food for later ingestion.
+- Their venom also contains digestive enzymes, which cause the breakdown of the tissue to prepare food for later ingestion.

-The venom of rattlesnakes has higher stability.
-In storage, its toxicity retains for many years.
+- The venom of rattlesnakes has higher stability.
+In storage, its toxicity remains for many years.

-Rattlesnakes reproduce through Ovoviviparous mode of reproduction, in which the eggs hatch inside the female’s body and she then gives birth to live young.
+- Rattlesnakes reproduce through the Ovoviviparous mode of reproduction, in which the eggs hatch inside the female’s body and she then gives birth to live young.

-The female rattlesnakes usually reproduce once in every three years.
+- The female rattlesnakes usually reproduce once every three years.

-The females secretes sex pheromones, which leave a trail for males.
+- The females secrete sex pheromones, which leave a trail for males.

 Rattlesnake Life Cycle

-Upon mating, the eggs inside the female fertilise and then hatches.
+- Upon mating, the eggs inside the female fertilize and then hatches.

-The females then give birth a brood of living young after a gestation period of about 90 days.
+- The females then give birth to a brood of living young after a gestation period of about 90 days.

-The babies take several years to mature depending on the availability of.
-According to San Diego Zoo, the babies mature at the age of 18 months to 2 years.
+- The babies take several years to mature depending on the availability.
+According to San Diego Zoo, babies mature at the age of 18 months to 2 years.

 Rattlesnake Baby Facts – Rattlesnakes Hatching

-Depending on species, the hatchlings are 18 to 38 cm (7 to 15 inches) long at birth.
+- Depending on the species, the hatchlings are 18 to 38 cm (7 to 15 inches) long at birth.

-Baby rattlesnakes born with a “pre-button” at the end of their tail.
+- Baby rattlesnakes are born with a “pre-button” at the end of their tail.

 Are Baby Rattlesnakes Born With Rattlers